GPGN268/SP2025-FP01-ocean-air-temperature-patterns/README.md

 - Cartopy `cartopy`: a library for cartographic projections and mapping, good for visualizing geographical data like ocean currents or wave pattern

 ### How we will approach the problem:
-**Study Design and Methodology**

-1. **Objective**
+**Objective**
 The primary goal of this study is to investigate whether long-term increases in air and ocean surface temperatures are associated with changes in ocean wave heights in Oahu, Hawaii.
 Specifically, we aim to determine whether wave heights during peak seasonal months (summer (May, June, July, August) and winter (November, December, January, February)) have increased over a 20 year period.
 We aim to be able to pin point whether or not wave height trends correlate with warming trends in the atmosphere and ocean.

-2. **Data Collection**
+**Data Collection**
-   a) **Temperature Data**
+- Temperature Data:
 Surface air temperature and sea surface temperature data from years 2005-2025 will be pulled from publicly accessible sources such as the **National Oceanic and Atmospheric Administration (NOAA)**, the **National Aeronautics and Space Administration (NASA)**, the **U.S. Geological Survey (USGS)**, the **Argo Global Data Assembly Centers (GDACs)**, and **Scripps Instituiton of Oceanography**.
-Where possible, we will prioritize datasets that offer high temporal resolution and spatial relevance to the Hawaiian Islands, specifically Oahu, Hawaii.

-   b) **Wave Height Data**
+- Wave Height Data
-   Next, we will acquire historical wave data specific to **Oahu**, focusing on **significant wave height**, a standard metric representing the average height of the highest one-third of waves observed over a given period.
-Data will be sourced from NOAA's **National Data Buoy Center (NDBC)**.
+Next, we will collect wave data specific to **Oahu**, focusing on **significant wave height**, a standard metric representing the average height of the highest 1/3 of waves observed over a given period.
+Data will be pulled from NOAA's **National Data Buoy Center (NDBC)**.

-3. **Time Period and Seasonal Focus**
+**Time Period and Seasonal Focus**
-   To assess seasonal patterns, we will isolate data from the **peak summer months (May–August)** and **peak winter months (November–February)** for each year from 2005-2025.
-This will allow us to compare long-term trends across both **high-wave seasons** (typically winter) and **low-wave seasons** (typically summer).
+   To isolate seasonal patterns, we will use data from the peak summer months (May–August) and peak winter months (November–February) for each year from 2005-2025.
+This will allow us to compare long term trends across both high-wave seasons (winter) & low-wave seasons (summer).

-4. **Data Processing**
+**Data Processing**
    All datasets will be processed using **Python** tools to complete the following:
    - Remove missing or negate unneccessary values including unneeded months
-   - Aligning seasonal average
+   - Align seasonal averages
-   - Standardizing units across all datasets for flow in analysis
+   - Standardizing units across all datasets
-   - Align wave and temperature data as closely as possible to Oahu
+   - Align wave and temperature data as close as possible to Oahu
-   - Ensure data sets are in the same demensions or merge the data sets using
+   - Ensure all data sets are in the same demensions or merge the data sets using xarray tricks

-5. **Statistical Analysis**
+**Statistical Analysis**
     Structure the data for analysis
    - Isolate long-term trends in air temperature, sea surface temperature, and wave height
    - Analysis visually and mathematically to assess a possible correlation/causation relationship between temperature variables and wave heights in both winter/summer seasons